 image

-House tokens can be awarded by any member of staff, while senior leaders award coloured stars.
-The highest accolade, the Golden Star—affectionately known as a “Shane Star”—is proudly presented by our Headteacher.
+House Tokens can be awarded by any member of staff, while Coloured Stars are presented by senior leaders.
+The highest accolade, the Golden Star, affectionately known as a "Shane Star", is proudly awarded by our Headteacher.

-Once earned, learners place their tokens into the house collection tubes in reception.
-This visible system promotes transparency and gives learners a genuine sense of pride in their achievements.
+Once earned, learners place their tokens into their House collection tube in Reception.
+This highly visible system promotes transparency, encourages healthy competition, and gives learners a genuine sense of pride in their achievements.

-Every Friday assembly, weekly house totals are announced and celebrated.
-At the end of each term, the winning house selects a reward, such as:
+During our Friday assembly, weekly House totals are announced and celebrated.
+At the end of each term, the winning House selects a reward, such as:

 • A movie afternoon with popcorn

-Our School Council is currently reviewing these rewards to explore new, inclusive options.
+Our School Council is currently reviewing these rewards and exploring new, inclusive options.
+Future opportunities may include learners exchanging House Points for activities, experiences, privileges, or small rewards.

-Throughout the year, we also hold special house events and activities, where learners come together in their houses to participate in team challenges, celebrations, and shared experiences.
-These events strengthen relationships, teamwork, and school spirit.
+Throughout the year, we also hold special House events and activities, bringing learners together to participate in team challenges, celebrations, and shared experiences.
+These events help to strengthen relationships, encourage teamwork, and foster a strong sense of belonging and school spirit.

-All staff take great pride in celebrating learners’ successes, and we remain committed to continually developing our house point system so that every achievement—big or small—is recognised and valued.
+All staff take great pride in celebrating learners' successes, and we remain committed to continually developing our House Point system so that every achievement, no matter how big or small, is recognised, valued, and celebrated.